-Image segmentation and depth estimation are key topics in image processing and computer vision with various applications \citep{Minaee2020ImageSU, Bhoi2019MonocularDE}.
-We compare PHN to other methods on NYUv2 dataset \citep{silberman2012indoor}.
-NYUv2 is a challenging indoor scene dataset consists of 1449 RGBD images and dense per pixel labeling.
-We used this dataset as a multitask learning benchmark for semantic segmentation and depth estimation tasks.
-We split the dataset into train/validation/test of sizes 70\%/10\%/20\% respectively, and use an ENet-based architecture~\citep{Paszke2016ENetAD} for the target network.
-Each baseline method is trained five times using evenly spaced rays.
+Image segmentation and depth estimation are key problems in computer vision with various applications \citep{Minaee2020ImageSU, Bhoi2019MonocularDE}.
+We compare PHN to the other methods on the NYUv2 dataset \citep{silberman2012indoor}.
+NYUv2 is a challenging indoor scene dataset that consists of 1449 RGBD images and dense per-pixel labeling.
+We use this dataset as a multitask learning benchmark for semantic segmentation and depth estimation tasks.
+We split the dataset into train/validation/test sets of sizes 70\%/10\%/20\% respectively, and use an ENet-based architecture for the target network~\citep{Paszke2016ENetAD}.
+Each baseline method is trained five times using five evenly spaced rays.
 The results are presented in Table~\ref{tab:nyu}.
 HV is calculated with reference point $(3, 3)$.
-PHN-EPO achieves best HV and uniformity, while also improving upon the baselines in terms of runtime.
+PHN-EPO achieves the best HV and uniformity, while also being faster than the baselines.